 Figure 109: Formula for calculating the PWI

 Thus, the PWI calculation includes all thermocouple statistics for all thermocouples.
-The profile PWI is the worst case profile statistic (maximum, or highest percentage of the process window used), and all other values are less.
+The profile PWI is the worst-case profile statistic (maximum, or highest percentage of the process window used), and all other values are less.

 Note: When using non-centered Target values, a modified formula is used.